intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Arguments
 ~~~~~~~~~

-The first operand must have cooperative matrix type with the same underlying scalar type as the memref type.
+The first operand must have cooperative matrix type with the same component type as the memref type.
 The indices must be of ``index`` type.

 Expand